ptruser/todolib/README.md

     * CTRL + I = invert text color *(will be saved)*
     * ALT + RIGHT = next colorscheme *(will be saved)*
     * ALT + LEFT = previous colorscheme *(will be saved)*

+# Release.bat
+run this to create a non-console app with optimizations on, used when shipping the app